 As we approach the end of the year, there are a series of events that many college-bound students and their parents will face.
 This can be a very stressful time for many, and the best college decision needs to include a proper analysis of academic programs, campus environment, and financial aid.
 The increased cost of college has made the issue of college affordability a growing concern for many families.
-At the same time, paying for an education has become more complex.
+At the same time, paying for a college education has become more complex.
 It is one of the most complicated financial decisions parents and students will make in their lifetime.

 To lower a family’s cost of education, you need to bring together the financial aid process, merit aid opportunities, college saving plans, education tax strategies, various financing options, and student loan repayment.
 Due to increased complexity, college financial aid offices are legally unable to answer some of the questions a family may have about maximizing their financial resources.
 So here are a few strategies that may help you avoid costly mistakes and make college more affordable.

 Your Expected Family Contribution (EFC) is an important number for creating a college funding strategy.
 Many parents forfeit other cost-saving opportunities because they don’t understand the details of their EFC, but a broader financial view will help them identify other college-saving opportunities that would contradict the normal EFC theories.
 For example, taking all the assets out of the child’s name is not always a good recommendation.
 Depending on the parent’s part of the EFC calculation and the cost of each school, a family may not want to liquidate the student’s assets.
 If the parent’s part of the EFC calculation is higher than the cost of the college, removing the asset will have a zero impact on their financial aid position.
 This decision has both legal and tax consequences, and parents need to plan for the liquidation since it is legally the child’s money.